-Our mission is to train residents in the delivery of comprehensive, cost-effective, and sustainable medicine in underserved areas domestically and abroad.
+Participating in the Global Health Track will provide you with the training to deliver comprehensive, cost-effective, and sustainable medical care in underserved areas domestically and abroad.
 We believe that all people have a right to equitable, culturally sensitive healthcare, and we will continue to advocate for the social justice of our patients worldwide.

 Predominantly completed during the 2nd and 3rd years of residency, the track offers opportunities to develop expertise in the diagnosis and treatment of common tropical conditions and diseases, and to expand clinical knowledge and management skills in preparation for work in areas of limited resources.

 We hope that by participating in this program you will be poised to: